akponaokujeni/starter-academic/content/research/veg_rs/index.md

 <br />
 **Research**<br />
 This part of my research utilizes imaging spectroscopy data for mapping vegetation properties in natural and semi-natural ecosystems.
 A specific focus is on the hyperspectral satellite mission 👉[EnMAP](https://www.enmap.org/) and quantitative machine learning approaches.
-Analyses consider vegetation parameters pertaining the research field on Essential Biodiversity Variables (EBV) and Essential Climate Variables (EBV), such as vegetation growth forms, plant species, above ground-biomass, disturbance or phenology.
-Investigations further explore hyperspectal data capabilities and adapt processing techniques to optimally exploit these missions for vegetation analyses in terrestrial ecosystems.
+Analyses consider vegetation parameters pertaining the research field on Essential Biodiversity Variables (EBV) and Essential Climate Variables (EBV), such as vegetation growth forms, plant species, aboveground biomass, disturbance or phenology.
+Investigations further explore hyperspectal data capabilities and synergies between hyperspectral and dense temporal multispectral data to optimally exploit these novel missions for vegetation analyses in terrestrial ecosystems.

 <br />